thomasmcquillan/the-bakers-crumbs/README.md

 - View a website that is visually engaging and pleasing to the eye.
 - Browse existing recipes to get a sense of whether there are things I would like to bake myself.
 - Find recipes that have ingredients cleary listed.
-- Filter recipes by category, with the option to exclude nuts / dairy / gluten etc, when baking for people with special dietary requirements.
-- Search existing recipes, filtered by category.
+- Search existing recipes by category.
 - Register a user account, with username and password.
 - Find links to associated social media accounts.

 ## Returning-User Stories
 ### *As a Returning User I would like to..*

 - Login to the website using my username and password.